SummaryRead the full fact sheet

-Portable evaporative cooling units should be completely drained at least once a week during the summer season.
+Portable evaporative cooling units need to be completely drained at least once a week during the summer season.

-When units are not being used for an extended period they should be completely drained, cleaned, and left to dry.
+When units are not being used for an extended period they need to be completely drained, cleaned, and left to dry.

 Take care with potting mix

 Cases of Legionnaires' disease have been linked to the use of potting mix.
 To minimise the risk of contracting Legionnaires’ disease from soil, compost or potting mix, take the following precautions:

 - Wear a mask and gloves when handling soil, compost or potting mix.

 - Wash hands carefully with soap and water after handling soil and before eating, drinking, smoking or placing hands near the face or mouth.